NoellePatterson/ffc-readme/dry-season-low-flows/timing.md

    ```
 2. Prepare the flow data for analysis by interpolating between blank values, smoothing the timeseries with a large-sigma Gaussian filter, and fitting a spline curve to the smoothed data.

+    ```py
+    flow_data = replace_nan(flow_data)
+    smooth_data = gaussian_filter1d(flow_data, sigma)
+    spl = ip.UnivariateSpline(x_axis, smooth_data, k=3, s=3)
+    spl_first = spl.derivative(1)
+    ```

 3. From the smoothed data, identify the last major peak of the hydrograph.
-This is meant to represent the last significant flow events of the wet season, or the last "critical mass" of flow.
-A user-defined late-season threshold is set \(Julian Day 325\), so that the last major season peak flow cannot occur beyond this peak.
+This is meant to represent the last significant flow event of the wet season, or the last "critical mass" of flow.
+A user-defined late-season threshold is set \(default Julian Day 325\), so that the last major season peak flow cannot occur beyond this peak.
 This is to ensure that the identified peak captures the true wet season, instead of an unseasonal storm flow in the summer period, which sometimes occurs in both storm- and snowmelt- driven streams.

    ```py
    """Find the major peaks of the filtered data"""